What is better than a steak sandwich on fresh toasted bread? A steak sandwich on fresh toasted bread with mashed avocado!

 3. Toast the two slices of bread and then set aside.
 Mash the avocado and set aside, stir lemon juice into the mashed avocado if desired.
 Cut the tomatoes and prepare the cheese and lettuce for sandwich assembly.

-4. Heat a teaspoon of ghee or tallow in a fry pan over high heat and add the steak.
+4. Heat a teaspoon of ghee, tallow or cooking oil in a fry pan over high heat and add the steak.
 Sear until browned on the outside and then flip.
 Sear the other side and then place the cheese on the top of the steak to melt.
 Remove when cooked to your preferred doneness.
 Don’t worry if the cheese is not fully melted, it will melt further after being removed from the heat.

 5. Assemble the sandwich by adding the steak and cheese, and top this with the onions.
 Add tomatoe sauce and BBQ sauce as desired.
 Then top the sandwich with sliced tomatoes, lettuce and finally the avocado mash.